-Jera is the twelth rune, its name literally means ‘year’.
-In modern rune calendars Jera is placed at the Winter Solstice which seems appropriate to me as, amongst the runes of winter and darkness jostling on either side of it, it holds out the promise that the wheel will turn once more and summer return.
+Jera is the twelth rune in the Elder Futhark.
+Its name literally means ‘year’.
+In modern rune calendars Jera is placed at the Winter Solstice (northern hemisphere) which seems appropriate to me as, amongst the runes of winter and darkness jostling on either side of it, it holds out the promise that summer will return.
 Jera is the only rune made up of two separate characters.
-They revolve around each other in an eternal dance – the two halves of the year forever spinning around the axis of the World Tree (represented by Eihwaz, the thirteenth rune).
+They revolve around each other in an eternal dance as the two halves of the year forever spinning around the axis of the World Tree (represented by Eihwaz, the thirteenth rune).

 Jera representes the agricultural year with particular points for sowing and harvesting.
 The change it brings is slow and requires patience, planning and hard work.
 In a reading, the runes around it will tell you more about whether it represents things coming to fruition or a new period of sowing.

 Whenever I draw the Jera rune my first thought is ‘slow down and pay attention’.
 It is a really helpful reminder to look out over the horizon to what your current plans will bring you in times to come.
 You reap what you sow – so pay attention and remember your long term goals.

 Energetically, Jera is a gentle rune and is useful for work focusing on long term plans and things you wish to bring into manifestation at a slow and steady pace.